 Financial payments and banking started in a very inefficient and traditional way which was slow but still acceptable to the customers due to the stage in the information age.
-Experts in any form of payments like mobile, Internet, paper or card should not get disappoint after reading this as said its not meant for detailed or deeper understanding.
+Experts in any form of payments like mobile, Internet, paper or card should not get disappointed after reading this as said it’s not meant for detailed or deeper understanding.

 Banks and their fun with banking

 Initially, almost all the fun & joy in the financial banking services (except non-banking services) space was attributable to banks with all the revenue being collected by the same entities.
 With advancement in technology, organisations outside the banking industry diversified into financial services targeting margins in the space.

 These were organisations servicing millions of customers through broad distribution channels, be they mobile operators, retailers or online merchants.
 If we had any global ministry of innovation for regulation and control then for sure on date cash will be only the single king.

 A small study on Informal Financial System of Indonesia depicts very clearly; there are three products/services which are key in Indonesian market “Savings, Loans and Remittances (Domestic[Money travelling from cities to villages & International)” which are also a key products for banks but due to bank mindset of playing with BIG/LARGE figures this will never rise up well.
 If Reserve Banks, Regulator, Fintech companies and MNO plays well then this market size can grow up to approximately for about billion USD a month and can grow to even much higher.
 Following the crisis, most countries have increased monitoring and regulation on banks.